Ask Sam: Will I lose my rent-stabilized apartment if I have to leave town to care for a sick relative?

-I've been in my rent-stabilized apartment for 25 years, but have to travel frequently to take care of my sick mother, and might not be living there for more than half the year.
+I've had my rent-stabilized apartment for 25 years, but travel frequently to care for my sick mother, and might not be living there for more than half the year at a time.
 Should I have my lawyer send a registered letter to my landlord in case he tries to evict me?
-And what specific law or statute allows me to keep my apartment if I'm gone to take care of a sick family member?
+And what specific law or statute protects me in this situation?

 However, being out of town for medical reasons, including caring for a sick family member is typically permitted.
-"While there's nothing in the housing codes that specifically allows for this, courts have consistently said you can be away even for two or three years if you show the sole reason is to take care of a sick relative," Himmelstein explains.
+"While there's nothing in the housing code that specifically allows for this, courts have consistently said you can be away even for two or three years if you show the sole reason is to take care of a sick relative," Himmelstein says.

 If your paperwork, like voter registration and tax filings, supports your claim that the apartment continues to be your primary residence, courts will tend to look favorably on you if a landlord pursues a non-primary residence claim.
 The standard as to whether you have spent more than half the year in the apartment is secondary.

 As a result, your landlord shouldn't be able to evict you for leaving town to care for a relative.

 Covid created a new class of eviction case